zetavg/chromium-website/site/chromium-os/testing/writing-and-developing-tests/writing-tests-faq/index.md

 platforms as it will cause a build break if it does not.*

-The setup method of all python scripts are built as part of build_autotest.sh (which is called when you build_packages --withautotest).
+The setup method of all python scripts are built as part of build_autotest.sh (which is called when you `cros build-packages --withautotest`).
 This script calls all the setup functions of every python test and runs them.
 These setup steps are compiled on the host for execution on the target.
-The cross-compiler flags are already set so make sure if you have your own Makefile to take in the CC, CFLAGS, etc from the environment rather than hardcode them.
+The cross-compiler flags are already set so make sure if you have your own Makefile to take in the `CC`, `CFLAGS`, etc. from the environment rather than hardcode them.

 *Note that if you have a* `*setup()* `*method, it should create a* `*src*` *directory, even if empty, to avoid running the setup method on the target